YCAMP OF MAINE & COVID-19

 Will YCamp Maine be open this Spring and Summer?

-We are planning forward.
-It is our plan to be open for our first groups on May 8 and ready for summer camp!
+We are planning forward with our Fall Group.
+It is our plan to be open for groups in the end of August.
 We will be monitoring circumstances and adhering to guidance from the CDC, the ME Department of Health and Human Services, and other experts to determine whether programs need to be canceled..

 Is YCamp accepting phone calls and emails?